Seething Lane: History

 In the 14th century, the street contained several houses owned by the Lords Grey of Codnor, with records suggesting ownership dating back at least a century.
 The Knollys Inn, on the west site of Seething Lane, was established in 1370 when Sir Robert Knollys purchased the estate from Thomas de Brandon.

-Sir Francis Walsingham lived on Seething Lane from 1580 until his death ten years later.
+Sir Francis Walsingham lived in Seething Lane from 1580 until his death ten years later.
 Frances Seymour, Duchess of Somerset was born at the house in 1599.
+The Earl of Northumberland owned Walsingham House from 1603 to 1606, and in 1604 it was visited by the priest Henry Garnet and the Spanish ambassador Juan de Tassis, 1st Count of Villamediana.

 The Navy Office building here was constructed in 1656.
-Samuel Pepys moved into a house on the lane in 1660 when he became Clerk of the Acts of the Navy.
+Samuel Pepys moved into a house in the lane in 1660 when he became Clerk of the Acts of the Navy.
 The office was destroyed by fire in 1673 and rebuilt over the following two years, designed by Sir Christopher Wren.
 It was demolished in 1788.
 Catherine Court, also by Wren, was a combined office and residential building on the east side of Seething Lane constructed between 1720 and 1725.
 It supported two large doorways flanked by four large Roman Doric columns.
 The property was demolished in 1913 and replaced with offices for the Port of London Authority.